-- Busulfan (Busulfex, Myleran)
+Busulfan (Busulfex, Myleran)

-- Chimeric 14.18 antibody
+Chimeric 14.18 antibody

-- Cytokines (GM-CSF and IL2)
+Cytokines (GM-CSF and IL2)

 The side effects of chemotherapy depend on the individual and the dose used, but they can include fatigue, risk of infection, nausea and vomiting, hair loss, loss of appetite, and diarrhea.
 These side effects usually go away once treatment is finished.
 The severity of the side effects depends on the type and amount of the drug being given and the length of time the child receives the drug.

-Learn more about chemotherapy and preparing for treatment.
+Learn more about the basics of chemotherapy and preparing for treatment.
 The medications used to treat cancer are continually being evaluated.
 Talking with your child’s doctor is often the best way to learn about the medications prescribed for you, their purpose, and their potential side effects or interactions with other medications.
 Learn more about your prescriptions by using searchable drug databases.

 Radiation therapy is the use of high-energy x-rays or other particles to destroy cancer cells.
 A doctor who specializes in giving radiation therapy to treat cancer is called a radiation oncologist.
 The most common type of radiation treatment is called external-beam radiation therapy, which is radiation given from a machine outside the body.

-Because radiation therapy can sometimes cause problems with the normal growth and development of a child’s brain and the ovaries (in girls) or testicles (in boys), the doctor may choose to treat the cancer in another way.
+Because radiation therapy can sometimes cause problems with the normal growth and development of a child’s brain and the ovaries in girls or testicles in boys, the doctor may choose to treat the cancer in another way.

-Learn more about radiation therapy.
+Learn more about the basics of radiation therapy.

 Stem cell transplantation/bone marrow transplantation

 A stem cell transplant is a medical procedure in which diseased bone marrow is replaced by highly specialized cells, called hematopoietic stem cells.
 Hematopoietic stem cells are blood-forming cells found both in the blood stream and in the bone marrow.

-Before recommending transplantation, doctors will talk with the patient about the risks of this treatment and consider several other factors, such as the type of cancer, results of any previous treatment, and patient’s age and general health.
+Before recommending transplantation, doctors will talk with the patient about the risks of this treatment and consider several other factors, such as the type of cancer, results of any previous treatment, and the patient’s age and general health.

 There are two types of stem cell transplantation depending on the source of the replacement blood stem cells: allogeneic (ALLO) and autologous (AUTO).
 AUTO transplants are most often used for children with high-risk neuroblastoma.